The Design and Implementation of a High-Performance Log-Structured RAID System for ZNS SSDs: Design

 \sysname tracks the stripe IDs of all stripe groups in the compact stripe table.
 Specifically, for each segment where Zone Append is issued, the compact stripe table stores a two-dimensional $(k+m)\times S$ matrix, in which each entry stores the stripe ID of each chunk in the segment.
 In the matrix, the $i$-th row corresponds to the zone of the $i$-th drive of the RAID array, and the $j$-th column corresponds to the $j$-th chunk in the segment.
 Given the LBA of a block, \sysname identifies the PBA from the L2P table, calculates the physical location of the chunk based on the PBA, and retrieves the stripe ID from the compact stripe table.

-\paragraph{Trade-off analysis.} The choice of $G$ determines the trade-off between the degree of intra-zone parallelism via Zone Append and the stripe management overhead.
+\para{Trade-off analysis.} The choice of $G$ determines the trade-off between the degree of intra-zone parallelism via Zone Append and the stripe management overhead.
 A larger $G$ allows more stripes to be issued via Zone Append in parallel, but it also increases the stripe management overhead.
 In the extremes, when $G=1$, all stripes are issued via Zone Write; when $G=S$, there is only one stripe group in each segment (i.e., the group-based data layout is disabled for Zone Append).

 We analyze the stripe management overhead in two aspects: the maximum memory usage and query overhead of the compact stripe table.
 For the maximum memory usage, each stripe ID is represented in $\lceil \log_{2} G \rceil$ bits.
-Thus, the maximum memory size of the compact stripe table is $(k+m)\cdot S\cdot Z\lceil\log_2 G\rceil$~bits.
+Thus, the maximum memory size of the compact stripe table is $(k+m)\cdot S\cdot Z\lceil\log_2 G\rceil$~bits; the memory size reaches the maximum when all $Z$ segments are written.
 For the query overhead, we measure the number of entries in the compact stripe table being accessed during a degraded read (\S\ref{subsec:all}), which is $k \cdot G$.
 With a proper choice of $G$, \sysname can achieve high write performance via Zone Append, while limiting the memory usage and query overhead of the compact stripe table.
-For example, we consider a (3+1)-RAID-5 array of four 4-TiB ZN540 ZNS SSDs and a chunk size of 4\,KiB, where $S=$~274,160 and $Z=$~3,690 (\S\ref{subsec:overview}).
+For example, we consider a (3+1)-RAID-5 array of four 4\,TiB ZN540 ZNS SSDs and a chunk size of 4\,KiB, where $S=$~274,160 and $Z=$~3,690 (\S\ref{subsec:overview}).
 We set $G=256$, our default setting in the implementation.
-The maximum memory size of the compact stripe table is 3.77\,GiB; the query overhead is to access 768 entries, which translates to only around 1$\mu$s from our evaluation.
+The maximum memory size of the compact stripe table is 3.77\,GiB (i.e., one byte per stripe ID); the query overhead is to access 768 entries, which translates to only around 1$\mu$s from our evaluation.

-In contrast, the case of $G=S$ translates to 19~bits per stripe ID and hence 8.95\,GiB of memory for the compact stripe table.
+In contrast, the case of $G=S$ (i.e., without the group-based data layout) translates to 19~bits per stripe ID and hence 8.95\,GiB of memory for the compact stripe table.
 Also, its high query overhead significantly increases the degraded read latency (\S\ref{subsec:micro}).

 Our prototype rounds up the length of a stripe ID to the nearest byte and represents a stripe ID in $\lceil \lceil \log_2 G \rceil/8 \rceil$~bytes.
 Representing stripe IDs in units of bytes, instead of bits, simplifies data alignment without compromising our conclusion.
+Thus, for $G=S$, our prototype consumes 3~bytes per stripe ID, leading to 11.3\,GiB of memory for the compact stripe table.